-A Security Awareness communication plan is a policy-driven approach to adding vision to a specified audience’s training and awareness programs.
+A Cybersecurity Awareness communication plan is a policy-driven approach to adding vision to a specified audience’s training and awareness programs.
 It helps in building your content while considering your audience.
 The support of a well-planned communication campaign keeps users willing to invest their time in the initiative.

 Having a modern, automated Security Awareness training solution compliments these campaigns.
 For example, with Ally, you do not have to create lengthy spreadsheets and set reminders for each piece of training.
 Instead, you can proactively plan everything, and Ally will take care of the rest.